Take It To The Grave Wines

 Moss Wood Vineyard Cabernet Sauvignon 2007

 See previous notes on July 2018 and October 2021.
 This is maturity nicely.
 Keith Mugford, the owner and winemaker said on release “It will take at least 10 years to develop some bottle age characters and will probably reach its peak somewhere around 20 years old.
 However it should continue to be drinkable up to 30 years old, at least and especially for those bottles under screw cap.”
 (Which this was).
 Showing cassis, mulberry, cedar and a little tobacco.
 Mouth filling and delicious.
 Rich and sweet - could be described as a Shiraz lover’s Cabernet.
 Great persistence - smooth and slippery tannins.
 A very good vintage in Margaret River.
 I have 3 left - next one in late 2026 or 2027 when 20 years old.
-I also have a Magnum which should not be touched until at least 25 years of age. — 9 months ago
+I also have a Magnum which should not be touched until at least 25 years of age. — a year ago

 Jeroen, Doug and 20 others liked this